richrd/suplemon/README.md

  * [ ] Delete key when cursor at line end; add dedicated setting.
  * [ ] Encoding errors
  * [ ] Finish refactoring viewer.py and editor.py
- * [ ] Make adding cursors up and down smarter: add them at main cursor x coordinate if possible
+ * [X] Make adding cursors up and down smarter: add them at main cursor x coordinate if possible
+ * [X] Saving file into a directory stores the relative path as the filename.
  * [X] Cursors sometimes left hanging at non existent coordinates (eg. when file reloaded) Solved by rectifying all cursors in move_cursors.
 Should optimize more in callers
  * [X] Remove debug logging in non-debug mode